X Factor Adria: Judges and presenters

-The first series was judged by Emina Jahović, Kristina Kovač, Kiki Lesendrić, and Željko Joksimović.
-Kristina and Željko were the first to be announced, while Emina and Kiki were announced a day later.
-All of the judges are singers and songwriters, and some of them are also composers and producers.
+The first season was judged by Emina Jahović, Kristina Kovač, Kiki Lesendrić, and Željko Joksimović.
+Kovač and Joksimović were the first to be announced, while both Jahović and Lesendrić were announced one day later.

-After the first two episodes were aired, a rumor started that Bane Jevtić was going to be replaced after hosting only first 8 episodes, but the producers released a statement saying that the rumors weren't true.
-On the night of the first live show it was reported that a new host was going to replace Bane, keeping in secret who it was going to be.
+After the first two episodes aired, Bane Jevtić was announced to be replaced after hosting only the first eight episodes, but the producers denied this claim.
+At night of the first live show, it was reported that a new host was going to replace him, keeping in secret who it was going to be.
 It was revealed that Slavko Kalezić would take the role of the host.
 The day after the first live show it was announced that Slavko would be replaced as well.
-Finally, Slavko was replaced by Ana Grubin who hosted the show since the second live show.

-Shortly after the first series, Željko announced that he wouldn't take part in the second series.
-After the production of the show was taken by the new company it wasn't sure if any of the previous judges would stay.
-Inclusion of Croatia sparked rumors that some of the singers originating from that country would be included in the judging panel for the second series.
-Some of the artists that were rumored to have been offered a judging role for the second series included Severina, Jelena Rozga, Dino Merlin, Vlado Georgiev, Gibonni, Đorđe Balasević, and Zdravko Čolić.

 In February 2015, it was announced that judges of the second season of X Factor Adria would be Željko Joksimović, Tonči Huljić, Massimo Savić, and Aleksandra Kovač.
-Shortly after, it was confirmed that Antonija Blaće was going to host the show alongside Aleksandar Radojčić.
-Snežana Velkov was to host the show as well, making her the only returning host from the first season.

 Guests

-Season 1

-Guest judges at the judge's houses were Toni Cetinski at Željko's house, Leontina Vukomanović at Kristina's house, Mustafa Sandal at Emina's house and Scott Mills at Kiki's house.
-Guests at the live shows were 2Cellos, Hari Varešanović, Jelena Tomašević, Doris Dragović, Jelena Rozga, Loreen, Kaliopi, Tropico Band, Dejan Cukić, Parni Valjak, Nataša Bekvalac and Ana Stanić.
-Super Finals guests were: Marija Šerifović, Tijana Dapčević, Piloti and Madlick.

-Season 2

-Guest judges at the judge's houses were Nina Badric at Masimo's house and Mirko Vukomanović at Željko's house, Kaliopi at Aleksandra's house and Petar Grašo at Tonči's house.
-Guests at the live shows were Måns Zelmerlöw, Roma Sijam, Lana Jurčević, Magazin, Elena Risteska, S.A.R.S., Knez, Petar Grašo, Vanna, Saša Kovačević, Karolina Gočeva, Lukijan Ivanović, Jacques Houdek, Slavko Kalezić, Vlaho Arbulić, James Arthur, Jelena Rozga.
+In Season 2, guess judges at the judge's houses were Nina Badric at Masimo's house and Mirko Vukomanović at Željko's house, Kaliopi at Aleksandra's house and Petar Grašo at Tonči's house.

 Series

-To date, both series have finished broadcasting, as summarised below.
+To date, both series have finished broadcasting as summarised below.